-Figure 38.
-An nMDS analysis of Gonzales levels mature tree differences.
-(Inset box shows ANOSIM results; p=.1%.)
+Figure 34.
+An nMDS analysis of Sandy Creek levels mature tree differences.
+Inset box shows the ANOSIM results; p=.1%.

-Overall community assemblages at this site showed much overlap between level and significant encroachment into all level by non-riparian-associated species.
-Because the mature-tree sampling lacked many of those WI classes, this would indicate that the herbaceous/understory assemblages are so diverse and abundant that woody riparian species' contribution to community health cannot be easily discerned within the larger community.
-The high abundance of herbaceous/understory species also made distinguishing level community assemblages difficult.
+Overall community assemblages at this site showed much overlap between level and significant inhabitation in all level by non-riparian-associated species.
+Because even the mature tree sampling lacked many of the riparian trees, characterization of the riparian community was difficult.